 Indeed, nothing would make me happier than to know that some college students reading Market Making were inspired to pursue a career on the sell-side and were able to exceed all expectations during their interview process by leveraging what I’ve written about in the newsletters.

-With that said, there’s no getting around the fact that writing Market Making takes a significant amount of my time each week, so I do have to charge a small amount for it (although I hope you find that the amount charged pales in comparison to the value that Market Making provides).
+With that said, there’s no getting around the fact that writing Market Making takes a significant amount of my time every month, so I do have to charge a small amount for it (although I hope you find that the amount charged pales in comparison to the value that Market Making provides — and, of course, you can unsubscribe whenever you want).

 Here’s what you’ll get by subscribing to Market Making…